Parents’ Social Media Habits: 2021

 Most parents share content about their kids, be it photos or videos, on social media.
 In 2012, The Wall Street Journal first coined the term “sharenting” to describe this phenomenon.
 Sharenting has many benefits, according to Stacey Steinberg, University of Florida law professor and author of the book Growing Up Shared.
 Parents can connect with faraway family and friends and build communities, networks, and online relationships.

-However, there are several risks that come with sharenting such as identity theft and cyberbullying.
-We surveyed over 1,000 parents and teens in the U.S. to find out about their sharenting habits.
+Much like everything we do online, however, there are risks that come with sharenting.
+That includes identity theft and cyberbullying, among other things.
+To fully understand sharenting and its effects, we surveyed 1,000 parents and teens in the United States about their sharenting habits and attitude towards the practice of sharenting.
 Here are our key findings:

 - Over three-quarters of parents have shared stories, videos, or images of their children or stepchildren on social media.

 - In these posts, over 80 percent of parents use their childrens’ real names.

 - Less than a quarter of parents always get their childrens’ permission before posting content about them on social media, and about a third never ask for their permission.

 - Nearly a quarter of parents have public settings on their social media apps, meaning that anyone can see what they post, even if they’re not friends.

 - Nearly eight in 10 parents have friends or followers on social media that they have never met in real life.

 The vast majority of parents share stories, videos, or images of their children or stepchildren on social media, according to our research.

 |Have you ever shared stories, videos, or images of your child(ren) or step-child(ren) on social media?||Responses|